-Our research about tangible privacy has been accepted to ACM DIS (Designing Interactive Systems) 2021 as a full paper!
+Our research about tangible privacy has been accepted and presented at ACM DIS (Designing Interactive Systems) 2021 as a full paper!
 Congratulations!
 The paper's title is, "The Trial of Posit in Shared Offices: Controlling Disclosure Levels of Schedule Data for Privacy by Changing the Placement of a Personal Interactive Calendar", and the authors are Nari Kim, Juntae Kim, Bomin Kim and Prof. Young-Woo Park.
-Details will be updated soon.
+Details are here.

 Also, TOQUE, a pass-box design for Covid-19 quarantine ward pass box has won iF Award 2021, Professional Concept.
 This work was done in collaboration with Prof. Chajoong Kim's research team (Kwangmin Cho, Minhyuk Choi and Yongjun Park) at UNIST and Prof. Tek-Jin Nam at KAIST; with Nari Kim and Prof. Young-Woo Park of IPD Lab at UNIST.

 Research on the design and field deployment of Maili, an interactive artifact for rematerializing e-mail data and interaction, has been accepted to Interacting with Computers Journal (SCIE).
 Congratulations!
 Details are now updated and those are in the following link. http://ipd.unist.ac.kr/works/maili/

 Our full paper about the design and field study of an interactive artifact physically representing the intangible audiobook listening experience has been published as an ACM CHI 2021 paper.
 Congratulations!
 Authors are Kyung-Ryong Lee, Beom Kim, Junyoung Kim, Prof. Hwajung Hong, and Prof Young-Woo Park.
 Details are here: Link